 The Standard Forms Regulation establishes standard EU forms for the publication of notices.
 The forms for contract notices, contract award notices and prior information notices are submitted in HILMA and others on the SIMAP website.

-The Regulation has been amended by the Commission Regulation (EC) No 1150/2009.
-A new form for a voluntary ex ante transparency notice was added to the standard forms, and the contract award notice forms were amended as required by the Remedies Directive 2007/66/EC.
+Standard Forms Regulation (EC) No 1564/2005, which has been amended by the Commission Regulation (EC) No 1150/2009.
+A new form for a voluntary ex ante transparency notice was added to the standard forms, and the contract award notice forms were amended as required by the New Remedies Directive 2007/66/EC.

 The Common Procurement Vocabulary (CPV) is a classification system for procurement vocabulary, established by the Regulation (EC) No 2195/2002 of the European Parliament and of the Council.
 The current CPV codes have been established by the Commission Regulation (EC) No 213/2008.
 The CPV comprises 6,000 different codes of up to 9 digits.